camille-hdl/website/content/blog/reading-data-reality-w-kent/index.md

 I've recently finished the 3rd edition of this book, with commentary from Steve Hoberman, published in 2012 (the first edition was published back in  1978).

-This is almost as much about metaphysics as it is about data modeling.
+This book is almost as much about metaphysics as it is about data modeling.
 While it does not dig very deep in technical details on either subject, it does bring useful insights and its share of "aha" moments.

 On multiple occasions, the author managed to challenge my certitudes on topics as varied as my own identity as a living creature or database keys.

-What follows are excerpts from the text reorganised by topic, as well as my own comments.
+What follows are excerpts from the text rearranged by topic, as well as my own comments.
 Your mileage may vary.

 ![cover of the audiobook version of "Data & Reality" by William Kent](cover.jpg "Cover of \"Data & Reality\" by William Kent")

 > A map simplifies a complex geographic landscape in the same way that a data model simplifies a complex information landscape.

-Through inductive~ish logic, the author argues throughout the book that the "real world" is incredibly difficult (if not impossible) to model, and therefore **any choice made to model it is just that : an arbitrary choice**.
+Through inductive~ish logic, the author argues throughout the book that the "real world" is arduous –if not impossible– to model and therefore **any decision made during the modeling process is just that : an arbitrary choice**.

 > A model is the basic system of constructs used in describing reality.

-It follows then that the Data Model shouldn't try to be an exact model of reality but merely a pragmatic tool : **a reconciliation of the "mental realities" of the users**, in order to achieve a specific purpose (whatever business the users do).
+It follows, then, that the data Model shouldn't bother trying to be an exact model of reality but merely a pragmatic tool : **a reconciliation of the "mental realities" of the users**, in order to achieve a specific purpose (whatever business the users do).

 > "The map is not the territory" - Hayakawa